 In summary, when you’re leading a group in Lectio Divina the key is to cultivate their intimacy with Jesus, the Living Word.
 Pray, read the Scripture, and share with openness and emotion, engaging with Christ in the moment.
 Personal discoveries and group bonding will occur in this context.
 Group members’ experience of connecting deeply with the Lord will stay with them in daily life much better than typical Bible studies or small group discussions.

-The best way to learn Lectio Divina is by having someone who is experienced guide you through it.
-We offer this for you in our online video course “Digging Deeper in God’s Word.”
+The best way to learn Lectio Divina is by having someone who has experience guide you through it.
+We offer this for you in our online video course “Growing Deeper in God’s Word.”
 Bill and Kristi show you how to meditate on Scripture, use a Breath Prayer From the Bible, listen for God’s voice, and engage in Soul Talk.
 They also talk about using Lectio Divina in small groups.
 The online course features seven videos of about 10 to 20 minutes.
 It also includes handouts and a small group leader’s guide.
 It’s easy to use and inexpensive!